DataDog/documentation/content/en/graphing/dashboards/screenboard.md

   text: "Discover all available Widgets for your Dashboard"
 ---

 Screenboards are dashboards with free-form layouts which can include a variety of objects such as images, graphs, and logs.
-They are commonly used as status boards or storytelling tableaux, and can either update in real-time, or represent one or more fixed points in the past.
+They are commonly used as status boards or storytelling views, and can either update in real-time, or represent one or more fixed points in the past.

 ## Read Only